 In the list you should see events starting with batch_:

-If you can’t see them, make sure the Firebase dispatcher in correctly installed and working (you can send test push from the Batch dashboard to create events on your Firebase Dashboard).
+If you can’t see them, make sure the Firebase dispatcher is correctly installed and working (you can send a test push from the Batch dashboard to create events on your Firebase Dashboard).

 a.
 Configure parameters